 Why it matters: FireHydrant combines alerting, on-call, and incident management into one platform.
 Their MCP server brings that unified view to AI assistants.
 The Speakeasy auto-generation means the MCP server stays current with API changes automatically.

-Limitation: 4 stars and v0.0.4 indicate very early stage.
-Auto-generated code means the tool descriptions may not be optimized for LLM consumption.
+Limitation: 4 stars, v0.0.4, and no commits since February 24, 2026 — development appears stalled.
+Auto-generated code means tool descriptions may not be optimized for LLM consumption.
 Specific tool enumeration isn’t well-documented in the README.

 incident.io — Hosted Remote MCP